mohamedsamara/react-node-graphql/README.md

 <dl>
 <dt>
-    This project is a template starter example of TypeScript, React and GraphQL
+    This project is a template starter example of TypeScript, Node, React and GraphQL
 </dt>
 </dl>